CompNet/MultiplexCentrality/README.md

 1. Process the opinion centrality, a new centrality measure described in our paper.
 2. Compare it to other existing multiplex centrality measures.

-Our scripts were applied to a collection of multiplex networks obtained from [Nexus](http://nexus.igraph.org/), the graph repository associated to the igraph library.
+Our scripts were applied to a collection of multiplex networks obtained from public sources (see the Data section below).
 These data are present in this GitHub project (folder `data`).